decretist/Dissertation/Chapter2/chapter2b.md

 sacraments: "*primam ministeriis, secundam negotiis, tertiam ecclesiasticis deputat sacramentis.*"[^39]

-* * *

-The hypothetical case statements or *themata* that introduce each of the thirty-six *causae* (cases) that constitute Part II of the *Decretum* reflect at least in places an outlook and a set of concerns that university-educated urban professionals of the present day would not find it difficult to identify with.
+The hypothetical case statements or *themata* that introduce each of the thirty-six *causae* (cases) that constitute the second part of the *Decretum* reflect at least in some places an outlook and a set of concerns that university-educated urban professionals of the present day would not find it difficult to identify with.
 At a time when considerable attention is being paid in the realm of popular discourse (if not yet public policy) to the issue of "opportunity hoarding" on behalf of upper- and upper-middle class children by their university-educated, urban professional parents, the intense concern of "a certain man" in the first case statement to secure a good ecclesiastical career for his son (and his willingness on more than one occasion to resort to bribery in order to realize that objective) has a distinctly contemporary feel to it.[^40]

-The cases are hypotheticals like those used in modern law schools, and some of them are quite far-fetched.
-In case 28, for example, a married infidel converts to Christianity, as a result of which his wife separates from him out of hatred for his new faith.
-(By "infidel," Gratian means a Muslim.)
+In other cases, the hypothetical case statements are quite remote from our own concerns.
+In case 28, for example, a married infidel, by which Gratian means a Muslim, converts to Christianity.
+As a result, his wife separates from him out of hatred for his new faith.
 The convert then takes a new Christian wife, and after she dies, he is made a priest.
 Finally, "on account of the merit of his life and learning," he is elected bishop.
-Gratian extracts questions from this fantastical fact-pattern, however, that are of considerable theoretical (if not practical)
-interest: whether there can be marriage between infidels, whether there is ever a situation in which a man can take another wife if his previous wife is still alive; and whether someone who had one wife before he was baptized and another wife after he was baptized should be considered a bigamist.
+Gratian extracts questions from this fantastical fact-pattern, however, that are of considerable theoretical, though perhaps not practical, interest: whether there can be marriage between infidels, whether there is ever a situation in which a man can take another wife if his previous wife is still alive; and whether someone who had one wife before he was baptized and another wife after he was baptized should be considered a bigamist.

 The third part, *de Consecratione*, is problematic in several ways.
 That *de Cons.* is a very late addition is not in doubt---it is